 Ada talks about the transition from the Holocene to the Anthropocene as stepping into ‘a moment of uncertainty’.
 While we stick to the main path, I think about my recent experience of walking across the bog – tentatively stretching out a foot, placing it down somewhere that seems like it might hold, transferring weight.
 We are moving through metaphors.
 We talk about bogs as transitional places and I tell Ada about a performance I attended here last year, in which three contemporary artists, Belladonna Paloma, Oren Shoesmith and Rabindranath X Bhose (who refer to themselves as a ‘boggy trans crip collective’) took an audience on a journey round the Moss, exploring the connections between trans bodies and boglands.
 I hope to walk with one of the group as part of this project and will reach out to them soon.
 As we walk, we also note the subtle public artworks – the ‘stacks’ by Toby Paterson, Dug Macleod and Simon Whatley.
 Ada immediately recognises the shape of peat stacks in these sculptures, which are positioned as waymarkers at points where pathways come together, also providing resting places for those who might need them.

 On the boardwalk, we look out to the Campsie Fells and pause to take in this place.
 We are joined by a flock of stonechats – flashes of white, orange and black dancing about the heather.
 I ask Ada what she makes of it.
 She is struck by how far away it feels from Glasgow.
 She notes the lack of trees (something she misses from home).
-But she is taken by this place, and shares that the proximity of a mysterious wild place to the city that she now calls her home is reassuring.
+But she is taken by this place, and shares that the proximity of a mysterious wild area to the city that she now calls her home is reassuring.
 Urban Glasgow feels like the centre of the world to Ada at the moment and she values being able to move to the periphery so easily.
 We watch a train speed by to the east as we walk back to the station.
 In a matter of minutes, Ada will be travelling in the other direction.

-When I walked with Paul earlier, he had expressed an aspiration to connect with people beyond the town, to engage new visitors with the Moss.
+When I walked with Paul earlier today, he had expressed an aspiration to connect with people beyond the town, to engage new visitors with the Moss.
 I think he would approve of my project achieving this already, in its own small way.
 Ada and I take up the other part of that earlier conversation: the challenge of connecting local people with the peatlands, of healing the land by nurturing the relationships that comprise it.
 We discuss artistic methods – poetry, art, creative writing.
 We imagine a community arts event that invites people to come together in recognition and celebration of the diverse perspectives and experiences of the Moss.
 Then we walk along to the station, and I see Ada onto the train and watch it depart, carrying her back to the city again after her brief visit to an older, slower place.
 I am very grateful that she has taken the time to come and meet me here and I hope that we will stay in touch.
 It will be fascinating to find out where else her research will take her.

 Later, I seek out my copy of Braiding Sweetgrass and find the relevant section on page 338: